dhruvSHA256/dwm/README.md

 ![Screenshot](dwm.png)

-(applied patched can be found in patches/patched)
+(applied patches can be found in patches/patched)